StereoD-Development/flaunch/doc/buildyaml.md

 build.yaml
 ==========

+> Polymorphism, meet DevOps

-The `fbuild` command helps merge the worlds of building a package, testing it in development and production environments, along with deployment when required.
+The `fbuild` framework helps merge the worlds of building a package, testing it in development and production environments, along with deployment when required.

 At the heart of `flaunch` packages is the `build.yaml` files and our utility of them.